snubwoody/agape-rs/README.md

 ## Todo

-- Add a colour struct
+- Fix the trait error for the hstack
-- Add proc macros for properties
+- Fix text not working
 - Add rounded corners
 - Add interactions
 - Add borders